 Investing for Muslims in Canada

-Many Muslims keep their savings in cash or gold because they assume all investments involve interest—this is obviously not true!
+Many Muslims keep their savings in cash because they assume all investments involve interest — this is not true!

 Disclaimer: This guide provides educational information on financial logistics and general principles.
 It does not constitute a Fatwa or personalized financial advice.